Nilashis-Halder/Nilashis-Halder/README.md

 ### 🚀 About Me:
 - 🔭 Every industry is becoming more and more reliant on technology as technology is always easier, faster and more cost efficient, Being adaptable to these changes and understanding the tech and using our Analytical, Creative & Critical Thinking minds for implementing them is extremely important to build a better future.
 - 💼 I’m currently working in a MNC in a Data research & resolution role, further I'm also working on personal projects on SQL, Power BI, Excel etc. to learn and enhance my Data Skills.
-- 🌱 I’m currently learning Azure Cloud data operations & Python for data analytics but I'm always passionate about learning new tools & technology.
+- 🌱 I'm always passionate about learning new tools & technologies that I can use to be more efficient and further enhance my work, Currently I'm learning Azure Cloud data operations & Python for data analytics.
 - 💬 ask me about anything, i am happy to help and also any feedback/Constrictive criticism for my projects is absolutely welcome.
 I can be reached through below Social media links or my email.